-The doctor will examine the knees, moving them forward and back to note the range of motion, and to find out which movements cause pain.
+The doctor will examine the knees, moving them forward and back to note the range of motion and to find out which movements cause pain.

-- Losing weight can relieve pain and prevent further joint damage
+Losing weight can relieve pain and prevent further joint damage.

 Swimming is ideal because the buoyancy of the water takes pressure off the joints, while the warmth soothes them.

 OA is a common but painful condition that affects many people as they age.
-Pain, stiffness, swelling, warmth, or cracking in the joints may be signs that it is time to seek medical help.
+Pain, stiffness, swelling, warmth, or cracking in the joints may be early signs that it is time to seek medical help.